MichiganDataScienceTeam/2018-tutorials/Unsupervised_Learning/README.md

 # Linear Models

-Check `Linear-Models.ipynb` for details.
+Check `Unsupervised_Learning.ipynb` for details.

 **References**

-* Datacamp "Supervised Learning with scikit learn"
+* Datacamp "Unsupervised Learning in Python"
 * "An Introduction to Statistical Learning: With Applications in R", D. Witten, G. James, R. Tibshirani, and T.Hastie